We Can Fix It

-Gain the knowledge and tools (literally!) to fix common household issues.
+Gain the knowledge and confidence to fix common household issues.

-As part of a comprehensive community revitalization strategy, NeighborWorks of Western Vermont is piloting an educational program aimed at empowering women with the skills and tools (literally) to solve common home maintenance issues.
+In 2017, as part of a comprehensive community revitalization strategy, NeighborWorks of Western Vermont piloted an educational program aimed at empowering women with the skills and tools to solve common home maintenance issues.

-“We Can Fix It: A Home Maintenance Course for Women,” designed by LaborWorks Onsite Project Manager Morgan Overable, is a hands-on, deep-dive into the household structures and mechanisms that frequently drive renters and homeowners to their wits ends.
+“We Can Fix It: A Home Maintenance Course for Women,” designed by Morgan Over, is a hands-on, deep-dive into the household structures and mechanisms that frequently drive renters and homeowners to their wits ends.

-“This course,” says Morgan Overable, “is designed to empower women to understand and take control of the mysterious infrastructure of their living environment.
-Female head-of-households will develop an understanding of how their homes function and a working knowledge of the tools that every homeowner or renter should have on hand in case of something unexpected.”
+“This course,” says Morgan Over, “is designed to empower women to understand and take control of the mysterious infrastructure of their living environment.
+Women will develop an understanding of how their homes function and a working knowledge of the tools that every homeowner or renter should have on hand in case of something unexpected.”

-This is a beginner level course that is open to all female renters and homeowners.
+This is a beginner level course that is open to all women.
 No previous knowledge of home maintenance is needed.
 Please come prepared with your personal home trouble-shooting stories!

 We Can Fix It will cover:

 - Wielding them appropriately

 - What is my water source

 - Drains, clogs and faucets